DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 2D Artist Meeting Notes.md

 ### Hidetomo

-- It might be his
+- It might be his eye that looks a little weird and throws the whole thing off